ACC Legislative Conference 2016: Amplify Cardiology’s Message to Congress

 Stay tuned to ACC.org for full coverage of the conference.

-Keywords: Centers for Medicare and Medicaid Services (U.S.), Hospitals, Rural, Humans, Medicaid, Medicare, Patient Care, Patient-Centered Care, Physicians, Societies, Medical, United States, Legislative Conference
+Keywords: Centers for Medicare and Medicaid Services, U.S., Hospitals, Rural, Humans, Medicaid, Medicare, Patient Care, Patient-Centered Care, Physicians, Societies, Medical, United States, Legislative Conference, Medicare Access and CHIP Reauthorization Act of 2015

 < Back to Listings